Website projects can flourish or flounder, depending on how effectively they are managed.

 Want to measure how projects progress against what was orignally planned?
 The Planned vs. Actual Tasks Report tracks how your tasks progress against the originally planned due date, so you know what's on course or getting lost at sea.

 Think of these automations as a safeguard for every project.
 Instead of dealing with problems, you can stop them before they even happen and minimize the risk of delivering your project late or over budget.

 This phase of website project management is relatively complex.
 It covers the work involved in the following processes:

-Initial testing.
-From a project management perspective, this begins with a testing checklist, similar to the one used to identify the tasks for the previous phase.
+Initial testing: From a project management perspective, this begins with a testing checklist, similar to the one used to identify the tasks for the previous phase.
 A task should be created for each testing activity, from checking whether on-site transactions work to assessing the website's conformity to accessibility standards.
-Further complexity is added by the need for new tasks to be created when an issue is identified during testing.
-When a team member finds an issue during testing, they should create a task for the issue and assign it to the project manager.
-The project manager then reviews the issue and reassigns the task to a team member with capacity to fix the issue.

-Foundational marketing/SEO activities.
-These are the nuts and bolts tasks that need to be done in order to ensure the site is ready to attract visitors, from submitting the sitemap to Google, to setting up links between the site and any relevant social media profiles of the client.
+Foundational marketing/SEO activities: These are the nuts and bolts tasks that need to be done to ensure the site is ready to attract visitors, from submitting the sitemap to Google to setting up links between the site and any relevant social media profiles of the client.
 Once again, a checklist-based approach to identifying tasks is advised.

-The first part of this phase is a second round of testing, covering aspects of the site ranging from SEO to security.
-In some cases, these tests may involve external stakeholders such as search marketing consultants and pentesters.
-Any issues raised during testing need to be made into tasks, which can be assigned to team members who have capacity to resolve them.
+The first part of this phase is the final round of testing, covering aspects of the site ranging from SEO to security.
+In some cases, these tests may involve external stakeholders such as search marketing consultants.

 Ever-improving project management for web development